 The 2018 batch of scholarship applications are now closed.
-If you were not able to submit an application, you are welcome to register for the course or reapply for the 2019 batch next year.
+If you were not able to submit an application, you are welcome to add your name on the waiting list or reapply for the 2019 batch next year.

 - Tree growth, development & pruning